 Friend of the College

-Betsy VanDenBerghe became a member of the College of Education’s Advancement Board in 2012.
+Betsy VanDenBerghe served as a member of the College of Education’s Advancement Board from 2012 to 2017.
 Her interest in education began of necessity when her Master’s degree scholarship entailed an English composition teaching position with little pedagogical training and two years of autodidactic attempts to help flailing student writers improve.
 She went on to attend the Radcliffe Publishing Course--then based at Harvard, now based at Columbia School of Journalism--and worked in college textbook development at Addison-Wesley Publishing before taking an editorial position with the Ensign magazine and starting a freelance career writing for social science textbooks, LDS Church magazines, First Things, and Real Clear Religion.

 Betsy’s real interest in education emerged, however, when the first of her eight children